-Alternatively, you can maintain a colony of adults in a more widespread, fully-decorated set-up which if well-planted should allow some fry to survive.
+Alternatively, you can maintain a colony of adults in a more widespread, fully-decorated set-up that should allow some fry to survive if well-planted.

-The females deposit several eggs each day, and this will last around several days till she is spent of eggs.
+The females deposit several eggs each day, and this will last around several days till she has deposited all of her eggs.

-If there are other females in the same tank, the male will mate with all of them on the same day.
+If there are other females in the same tank, the male will mate with them on the same day.

 If you are lucky and your fry hatch, suitable tank conditions are essential because keeping them alive will also be a task in itself.